 Academic Minor in Leadership Studies: Cadets have the opportunity to demonstrate a higher degree of engagement and leader development through their pursuit and completion of the academic Leadership Minor – Corps of Cadets.

-Leaders in Action Program – Each semester notable guest speakers are invited to campus to address the regiment on topics of leadership and ethics.
-Included in this program is the “Gunfighters Panel.”
-This panel discussion involves Corps alumni for all walks of life who talk about their experiences during and following their time in the Corps.
+Leaders in Action Program: Each semester, notable guest speakers are invited to campus to address the regiment on topics of leadership and ethics.
+Included in this program is the Gunfighters Panel.
+This discussion involves Corps alumni from all walks of life who talk about their experiences during and after their time in the Corps.
 Their focus is on the lessons learned as a cadet and how those lessons have served them in their pursuit to be a global, ethical leader in their careers.

 Cutchins Distinguished Lecture Series: Endowed by a generous alumnus and named for another distinguished alumnus, Clifford A. Cutchins III ’44 (’47), this speaker series brings to campus a nationally known personality who speaks on the topics of leadership and ethics.
 Past speakers include: Gen. Colin Powell, Bob Schieffer, Stephen Ambrose, Gov. Tom Ridge, and Gov. Christine Todd Whitman.
 Open to the public and held in Burruss Auditorium, this event is usually held each March.